[Updated for CFA Aug 2023 exams]

 Similarly to Level 1 and Level 2, CFA Level 3’s pass rate experienced a big drop during the May 2021 exam cycle, recording a new low of 39% in Aug 2021 exam.
 One noticeable difference is the Level 3 Aug 2021 exam cohort is really small, with only 2,769 candidates taking the exam.

-That said, it is showing initial signs of climbing back up to closer to the long term average with the latest May 2022 exams, but still below average.
+That said, it is showing initial signs of climbing back up to closer to the long term average with the latest Aug 2022 recording a 48% pass rate.